DeepPavlovAdmin/convai/press_release/index.md

-# The Conversational Intelligence Challenge

-## Call for human evaluators to enter pre-NIPS human evaluation round
+# Call for human evaluators to enter pre-NIPS human evaluation round

 ## Donate your dialogue to chatbot research